Corporate Tax Planning Strategies

 Installment sales

-Generally, a sale occurs on the transfer of property.
-If gain will be realized on the sale, income recognition will normally be deferred under the installment method until payments are received, so long as one payment is received in the year after the sale.
-Therefore, if a business is expecting to sell property prior to the end of a tax year, and it makes economic sense, the taxpayer should consider selling the property and reporting the gain under the installment method to defer payments (and tax) until the next tax year or later.
+If a business expects to sell property before the end of a tax year and it makes economic sense, the taxpayer should consider selling the property and reporting the gain under the installment method to defer payments (and tax) until the next tax year or later.

 Delay billing